coozila/dragonflydb/README.md

 ## License

-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 See the full license at: [Coozila!
 License](https://github.com/coozila/dragonflydb/blob/master/LICENSE).

+- For the DragonflyDB application, please refer to the license in: [DragonflyDB License](https://github.com/dragonflydb/dragonfly/blob/main/LICENSE.md).

+- For McRouter, see the license in: [McRouter License](https://github.com/facebook/mcrouter/blob/main/LICENSE).

+- For Memcached, see the license in: [Memcached License](https://github.com/memcached/memcached/blob/master/LICENSE).

 ## Disclaimer